VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 = Functional Requirements <functional_requirements>
-The following section describes all use cases identified for the VisualFP application.
+The following section describes all actors and use cases identified for the VisualFP application.

 == Actors
 VisualFP has two actors: